 Another home remedy is to sprinkle coffee grounds on the soil to prevent them from tunneling.

 Deer are pretty to look at but can destroy your garden.
-The best way to keep them out is with a physical barrier, like a fence or cover.
+A physical barrier, like a fence or cover, is the best way to keep them out.

-Other natural deterrents that won’t poison your garden are to sprinkle soap around new plants and around the garden.
-It lasts for about a month, but rain and other weather can wash it away and you’ll have to reapply.
+Another natural deterrent that won’t poison your garden is to sprinkle soap around new plants and the garden.
+It lasts about a month, but rain and other weather can wash it away, and you’ll have to reapply.

 Snails and slugs love gardens and will wreak havoc on your plants.
 Here are some natural solutions:

 Squirrels may look cute and cuddly, but they can be a pain in your garden.
 They destroy everything in sight.
-You can try to deter them by removing whatever is attracting them (such as fallen fruit or nuts, and seeds).
+You can try to deter them by removing whatever attracts them (such as fallen fruit, nuts, and seeds).

-If squirrels love your bird feeders (and they all do!), here’s how you can squirrel proof your bird feeders.
+If squirrels love your bird feeders (and they all do!), here’s how to squirrel proof them.

 You can also repel them with squirrel repellent available from Amazon).

-When your garden produce is getting ripe, there will always be birds attracted to your berries and veggies.
+When your garden produce is getting ripe, birds will always be attracted to your berries and veggies.
 Birds will often come over for lunch, and it can be very damaging to your garden.

 What can you do to keep the birds away?
-It’s an old-fashioned tactic but many people still swear by a good scarecrow.
-These days you can even use a scarecrow sprinkler or a piece of scare tape.
+It’s an old-fashioned tactic, but many people still swear by a good scarecrow.
+You can even use a scarecrow sprinkler or a piece of scare tape.

 Another great option is to put netting around your entire garden that the birds cannot get into.

 Oh, the horror!
 These little buggers can destroy your entire garden in just a few days!
-If you really want to keep Japanese beetles out of your garden, you will need to select plants that they’re not going to be attracted to.
+If you want to keep Japanese beetles out of your garden, you must select plants they won’t be attracted to.

 You can also pick them off by hand.
-It might seem like a lot of work but it really is the only sure way to prevent the damage they cause.
+It might seem like a lot of work, but it is the only sure way to prevent the damage they cause.
 Some people have also found Neem oil to be helpful with Japanese beetles.

-Grasshoppers can do damage to your garden too.
+Grasshoppers can damage your garden, too.
 You can use a garlic defense repellent or a simple garlic spray.

-Or, dust the plants with flour, or introduce beneficial insects to the garden that deter the grasshoppers.
-You can also use a semaspore bait around high-traffic grasshopper areas.
+Dust the plants with flour or introduce beneficial insects to the garden that deter the grasshoppers.
+You can also use semaspore bait around high-traffic grasshopper areas.

-Using spices like cayenne pepper or chili powder around the garden can also deter them.
-You also have the option of trapping them.
+Spices like cayenne pepper or chili powder around the garden can deter and trap them.

-One way to get ants out of your garden is to make a mixture of 3 cups water, 1 cup sugar, and four teaspoons of boric acid.
-Be sure you don’t use more boric acid or you will kill the ants immediately.
+One way to get ants out of your garden is to make a mixture of 3 cups water, 1 cup sugar, and 4 teaspoons of boric acid.
+Don’t use more boric acid, or the ants will die immediately.
 Instead, you want them to take this poisonous treat back to their main colony and kill them all.

 You can also purchase a garden-safe insecticidal soap to kill the ants in your garden.

-Tomato worms are little green caterpillars that eat your tomatoes and they can be very destructive.
-They are found all over the United States and they also feed on peppers, potatoes, eggplants, and other green foliage.
+Tomato worms are little green caterpillars that eat tomatoes and can be very destructive.
+They are found all over the United States and feed on peppers, potatoes, eggplants, and other green foliage.

 You can also plant dill and basil around your tomatoes for natural control.

-The easiest way to get rid of weeds from your garden is to use a chemical weed killer or preventer if you don’t mind using the chemicals in your garden.
+The easiest way to eliminate weeds from your garden is to use a chemical weed killer or preventer if you don’t mind using the chemicals in your garden.

 If you’re looking for a more natural way to keep these harmful plants out of your garden, you can use homemade herbicides.
 Vinegar is a popular choice, as is sodium chloride.

 I personally don’t like using chemicals, so I do a lot of it by hand.
-It’s hard work, but worth it.
-Another way to keep the weeds out of the garden is to start with a weed barrier before you plant (here’s a list of the best ones).
+It’s hard work but worth it.
+Another way to keep the weeds out of the garden is to start with a weed barrier before you plant.

-If you have poison ivy or poison oak, here’s how to remove them safely.
+If you have poison ivy or oak, here’s how to remove them safely.

-How to keep your garden alive during hot dry spells
+15. How to keep your garden alive during hot, dry spells

 When you’re suffering from a very hot summer or drought conditions, your garden will also suffer.
-It can be difficult to keep a garden thriving when the weather is not being cooperative.
-However, difficult isn’t impossible.
+It can be difficult to keep a garden thriving when the weather is not cooperative.
+However challenging, it isn’t impossible.

-You can water more, and also treat the soil so that it holds in the moisture better.
-You can use organic mulch, pine needles, or finely ground bark to try to keep the moisture in the ground as long as possible so things don’t dry out.
+You can water more and treat the soil to better hold in moisture.
+For example, you can use organic mulch, pine needles, or finely ground bark to keep the moisture in the ground as long as possible so it doesn’t dry out.

-During hot and dry weather water for longer periods of time so that the water runs deep to the roots, rather than a superficial watering.
-You should try to avoid wetting the leaves whenever possible.
-This increases disease risk.
+During hot and dry weather, water for longer periods of time so that the water runs deep to the roots rather than superficially.
+You should also try to avoid wetting the leaves whenever possible, as this increases disease risk.

-Maybe you can try indoor or container gardening instead, or maybe you have a good friend or family member who can help you when you’re not able to do certain tasks for yourself.
-You still get to keep your garden, but on the days your health gets you down, you will have someone to tend to it on your behalf.
+Maybe you can try indoor or container gardening instead, or maybe you have a good friend or family member who can help you when you cannot do certain tasks.
+You still get to keep your garden, but when your health gets you down, you will have someone to tend to it on your behalf.

-We hope these tips will help you with whatever garden pests you’re dealing with.
+I hope these tips will help you with whatever garden pests you’re dealing with.
 If you found this helpful, drop us a comment to let us know.
-If you have any suggestions to add to our list of beating garden enemies, let us know.
+Let us know if you have any suggestions to add to our list of beating garden enemies.
 Happy gardening!

 Common Tomato Plant Problems (and How To Fix Them)